Mango Date Energy Balls

 No bake energy balls have been a long time favorite of mine.
 They’re unbelievably easy to make and filled with good-for-you ingredients.
 Plus they store well, which gives me a healthy option for hikes, bike rides, or when the 3pm munchies come around.

 But the best part is that you can turn them into just about any flavor.
-I make my banana bread energy balls and matcha pistachio balls quite often.
+I make my no bake energy balls (with oatmeal and chocolate chips), banana bread energy balls and matcha pistachio balls quite often.
 But today, I’m putting one of my favorite fruits front and center – mangos!

 All You Need Are 5 Ingredients